 A Shabbat guide for first time guests - what you can expect at a Shabbat dinner.

+Shabbat (Hebrew שבת) is the word that describes the Jewish Sabbath.
+Hooray!
 You've finally been invited to your first Shabbat dinner in Israel.
 How exciting, but as a foreigner, and perhaps without Jewish roots, you might be a little anxious.
-Here are some tips on what to expect at the Shabbat, Friday evening main meal.
+Here is our Shabbat guide with some tips as to what you can expect at the Shabbat, Friday evening main meal.

 Whether you are at a Shabbat dinner in Brazil, Perth, Rome or Tel Aviv most of the Shabbat customs are similar.
 The prayers are identical but Ashkenazi Jews (from Eastern European descent and Sephardi Jews - of Mediterranean and North African descent) may have slightly different customs.